east-finance/east-service/README.md

 EAST_SERVICE_PRIVATE_KEY=
 # ID of created EAST contract:
 EAST_CONTRACT_ID=
-# The block with which the observation begins - should be the block of contract creation
-FIRST_BLOCK_SIGNATURE=
 # EAST contract version; By default = 1, should be increased after contract update
 EAST_CONTRACT_VERSION=1